dotnet/tye/docs/developer_guide.md

 ## Using local builds

-The easiest way to use a custom build of tye is to `dotnet run -p <path to tye projet>`.
+The easiest way to use a custom build of tye is to `dotnet run -p <path to tye project>`.

 If you want to install your build as a dotnet global tool, that is possible as well with the following steps: